Skin school, Acne, Anti-aging, Skincare

 Tretinoin acts by various mechanisms in skin aging to fight dark spots and wrinkles.
 Additionally, it has been shown to promote smoother, tighter, and fuller skin by stimulating the production of collagen and glycosaminoglycans.

-Visible signs of wrinkles and some coarse wrinkles may improve by 4-6 months.
+Visible signs of wrinkles and some coarse wrinkles may improve by 4-6 months of use.

 Tretinoin for Hyperpigmentation